-The images of utter devastation wrought upon the city of Houston as a result of Hurricane Harvey were heartbreaking.
+The images of utter devastation wrought upon the city of Houston as a result of Hurricane Harvey in 2017 were heartbreaking.
 Almost simultaneously, half-way around the world, millions of people were struggling to survive torrential flooding in Nepal, Bangladesh, and India.
 Mexico’s strongest earthquake in a century caused havoc and took far too many lives.
 And then Hurricane Irma tore through many Caribbean islands before unleashing devastating damage in the Florida Keys, taking lives, and knocking out power to more than half of the state’s homes and businesses.
 All the while, each life and livelihood lost belongs to one of God’s kids.
 So much destruction, upheaval, and loss.
 Where is God in natural disasters like Irma and Harvey, global flooding, Mexico’s earthquake, and so many others?

 Natural disasters obviously have the greatest impact on residents in their path—but in a way, they affect us all.
 We wonder, What if that happened to me?
 How would I cope?
 How would I survive?
 For those experiencing the aftermath of a natural disaster yourself, you may be wondering, Where was God?
-How could He let me go through this?
+And how could He let me go through this?
 Is He really in control?
 Has He forgotten me?
 Does He even exist?

 Do not be afraid to bring your questions to God.
 A faith with big answers is a faith with big questions.
 He cares for you and He will listen to you.